hebeallrusty/PortaNas/readme.md

 `sudo reboot`

-When the Pi has rebooted, check it has been successful by issuing the following:
+When the Pi has rebooted, check if the script has been successful by issuing the following:

 `df -h`